Christopherwdev/Medicine-Inventor/README.md

 # Medicine-Inventor: Drug Efficacy Prediction using a Neural Network

-This repository contains a simple neural network model for predicting the efficacy of drugs based on their molecular features.
-This is a foundational example and can be expanded upon for more complex scenarios.
+This is a simple neural network model I built for predicting the efficacy of drugs based on their molecular features.
+This is a foundational example I made to be expanded by you for more complex scenarios.

 ## Overview